upbound/docs/content/knowledge-base/lifecycle.md

 Official providers are released on an as-needed schedule.
 Historically this has mapped to major releases twice per month.

-Upbound provides support and patch maintenance for the last 12 months of release on Official Providers.
-A list of official providers is here: [Upbound Marketplace](https://marketplace.upbound.io/providers?tier=official).
+Upbound provides support and patch maintenance for the last 12 months of Official Provider releases.
+The list of Official Providers is here: [Upbound Marketplace](https://marketplace.upbound.io/providers?tier=official).

 ## Pre-Releases